Val-istar-Guo/rehype-prism/README.md

   `import 'prismjs'` will auto load the theme setted in babel-plugin-prismjs config.
 - Import theme css manual. e.g. `import 'prismjs/themes/prism-coy.css'`

+## See More

+[shiki](https://github.com/shikijs/shiki) is another code highlight tools that support [unified](https://www.npmjs.com/package/unified).
+I recommend you try it.
+It's new, but better suited for modern front-end projects than Prismjs.

+This does not mean that I will give up maintaining this library.
+If you need this library and have any issue, let me know it.

 <!-- usage -->

 ## Contributing & Development